hamishgibbs/map_reduce_benchmark/README.md

 ### Map

-Map reduce definition: *the map step performs filtering and sorting of input data.*
+*The map step performs filtering and sorting of input data.*

 In this example the map function will take a user `.csv` file and create a key, value pair: